-Beginning in Grade 9, our Guidance Team, lead by Mrs. Jane Audet, works with students through the process of contemplating, identifying, preparing, and planning their post-secondary career.
+Beginning in Grade 9, our guidance team works with students through the process of contemplating, identifying, preparing, and planning their post-secondary career.
 By Grade 11, students will have identified their personal strengths, interests, aspirations, and ambitions.
 Mrs. Audet works with them to find the program or programs that reflect those attributes.
-By Grade 12, the process becomes more directed, and Mrs. Audet maintains consistent communication with students, parents and teachers, to ensure every aspect of the application process is well accounted for.
+By Grade 12, the process becomes more directed, with consistent communication with students, parents and teachers, to ensure every aspect of the application process is well accounted for.

 Every RLC student is provided with a mentor.
-A mentor is a teacher who models critical and creative strategies to support students in their ability to adapt to complex real world problems.
+A mentor is a member of the faculty who models critical and creative strategies to support students in their ability to adapt to complex, real-world problems.
 A mentor demonstrates good citizenship, empathy, and guides students in self-reflective activities that will help to develop a strong understanding of themselves as learners.

 Mentors are the main point of contact within the communication chain between teachers and students and administration.
 If students are having difficulties within a particular course, they can consult their Mentor who will guide and foster healthy communication with the course teacher.